IBM/MAX-Image-Segmenter-Web-App/README.md

 When the reader has completed this Code Pattern, they will understand how to:

 * Deploy a deep learning model with a REST endpoint
-* Recognize objects segments in an image using the MAX Model's REST API
+* Recognize object segments in an image using the MAX Model's REST API
 * Run a web application that uses the model's REST API
 * Interact with processed object segments to create new images